 Expanding our Reach

 With crime rates plummeting within a 3 mile radius of the Club since it opened, it was evident that youth were making the choice to belong to the Club rather than to belong to a gang.
-In the fall of 2013 the BGC OK CO strategically partnered with a local elementary school, establishing the first school based site in South Oklahoma City.
-Following the success and impact of the Santa Fe South Club, BGC OK CO continued to expand its reach in January 2014 through a second school based site in South Oklahoma City - Cesar Chavez.
+In the fall of 2013, BGCOKC strategically partnered with a local elementary school, establishing the first school based site in South Oklahoma City.
+Following the success and impact of the Santa Fe South Club, BGCOKC continued to expand its reach in January 2014 through a second school based site in South Oklahoma City - Cesar Chavez.
 With excitement and great need, our fourth site opened at Telstar Elementary in September 2015.
-At present, these four Clubs collectively serve over 800 children and youth a day.
+At present, these four Clubs collectively serve over 800 youth and teens a day.